Mark-W-Miller/TensorChess/README.md

 npm run dev
 ```

 Open the printed local URL to interact with the board.
-Use **Reset** to return to the starting position, enable **Auto Flip Board** if you want the view to swap after each move (double-click the board anytime for a manual swap), toggle the heatmap, and switch on **Show Vectors** to reveal arrows for every direct support (teal) or threat (red) relationship between pieces.
+Use **Reset** to return to the starting position, enable **Auto Flip Board** if you want the view to swap after each move (double-click the board anytime for a manual swap), toggle the heatmap, and switch on **Show Vectors** to reveal arrows for every direct support (teal), threat (red), and the pale blue agility spokes that encode each piece’s available movement directions.

 ## Build & preview